A tsunami threat is over after several large quakes off Russia's Pacific coast

 Russia's Emergencies Ministry also issued a tsunami warning following the largest quake, urging residents of coastal settlements to stay away from the shore.

-There were no immediate reports of casualties or damage, and the ministry said it had no immediate plans to evacuate residents.
+There were no immediate reports of casualties or damage, and the ministry said it had no plans to evacuate residents.
+Just over two hours later, it reported that the danger had passed.

 On Nov.
 4, 1952, a magnitude 9.0 quake in Kamchatka caused damage but no reported deaths despite setting off 9.1-meter (30-foot) waves in Hawaii.